There is someone lies dead in the bushes,

 his sturdy hostess standing over

-him in the candlelight.
+him in the dusky light.

 With a foreboding stare, a cleaver

-she looked to him like the Grim Reaper,
+she looked to him like the Grim Reaper

 He screamed, she ran – he made his lucky